ryanrestine/HackTheBox_WriteUps/linux_machines/knife_notes.md

 ### Privilege Escalation

-Running `sud -l` I can see that user James can run `knife` with root permissions:
+Running `sudo -l` I can see that user James can run `knife` with root permissions:

 ```text
 james@knife:~$ sudo -l